-One of the greatest impediments to affordable housing is the low ratio of available federal and state resources to the high need of affordable housing needs.
+One of the greatest impediments to affordable housing is the lack of federal and state resources for affordable housing initiatives.

-As there are limited opportunities and funding available to provide affordable housing opportunities, the City consistently seeks new partnerships to increase the affordable housing options in the city.
-Ways that the City addressed affordable housing needs include the following programs:
+As there are limited opportunities and funding available to provide affordable housing opportunities, the City will attempt to seek new partnerships in the upcoming year.
+During PY 2021-2022 the City will address affordable housing needs through the following programs: